Mineral County License Hearing Guide

 What It Is

-- Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DMV only needs to demonstrate that it is more likely than not that you were driving under the influence.
-This means the DMV doesn't need to prove your guilt beyond a reasonable doubt, as is required in criminal court.
+It is important to understand that the burden of proof in an ALR hearing is lower than in a criminal trial.
+The DMV only needs to show that it is more likely than not that you were driving under the influence, rather than proving it beyond a reasonable doubt.

 How to Prepare

-- Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or any other documentation that challenges the basis for your arrest.
+- Gather Evidence: Collect any evidence that supports your case.
+This may include witness statements, video footage, or other documentation.

 Possible Outcomes